PowerMops/powermops-site/src/routes/pmops/Classes-6.md

 its children), until one returned true to say that it had handled the click.

-This scheme wasn\'t always flexible enough&mdash;for example, we might have a view which wants to take control of all clicks on it, even if the click was on a child view.
+This scheme wasn't always flexible enough---for example, we might have a view which wants to take control of all clicks on it, even if the click was on a child view.
 But by the time the view found out that the click was in fact on a child view, the child view had already handled